badgeteam/website.old/content/blog/bodgetheme/20200406_images/index.md

 # At least one Identifying mnemonic, referring to the project(s) his blog is related to
 projects    : ["Bodgetheme"]

+# For alternative external reference only
+slugs       : ["bt", "bodgetheme"]

 # Identifying tags, searchable/visible to site visitors
 tags        :
 - Website